statox/blog/src/posts/2021/11/eleventy_secrets.md

 ### Context and requirements

-Recently I started to collect pieces of wisdom I hear at my workplace, I'm still not sure what I'll do with these but I want to keep a track of them somewhere and this blog's repo is an easy place.
+Recently I started to collect pieces of wisdom I hear at my workplace.
+I intend to share this knowledge in some form because I believe it could be useful to a lot of my peers, but so far I'm not sure how I will do that so I want to keep track of them somewhere and this blog's repo is an easy place.
 So I started writing a couple of them in a draft and I also wrote the name of the coworkers who gave me these pieces of advice.
-Before I committed the document I realized that I was about to publish some personal thoughts by some people I really appreciate without asking for their consent, which is not great.
+Before I committed the document I realized that I was about to publish some personal thoughts by some people I really appreciate and respect without asking for their consent, which is not great.

 So here is what I wanted to have: